MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-aggregations.md

 For *cross-source* aggregation hits that don't depend on relationships, see section below on aggregations based on group-by columns.

-### Aggregation tables are not addressable
+### Aggregation tables aren't addressable
-Users with read-only access to the dataset cannot query aggregation tables.
+Users with read-only access to the dataset can't query aggregation tables.
 This avoids security concerns when used with RLS.
 Consumers and queries refer to the detail table, not the aggregation table; they don't even need to know the aggregation table exists.

 For this reason, the **Sales Agg** table should be hidden.
-If it is not, the Manage aggregations dialog will set it to hidden upon clicking the Apply all button.
+If it isn't, the Manage aggregations dialog will set it to hidden upon clicking the Apply all button.

 ### Manage aggregations dialog
 Next we define the aggregations.
 Select the **Manage aggregations** context menu for the **Sales Agg** table, by right-clicking on the table.